Giving Those Who Care, Time

 About Me

 I am a counsellor with special interest, and extensive experience, in supporting people who care for others.
 Caring for someone else is looking after needs of another person when they are unable to do it for themselves.
-I have offered counselling support to a range of caring roles, such as parents, someone with dementia, Alzheimer’s, Autism, someone with a mental health issue, drug and alcohol issue or learning difficulties.
+I have offered counselling support to a range of caring roles.
+Carers that might be looking after someone with dementia, Alzheimer’s, Autism, someone with a mental health issue, drug and alcohol issue or learning difficulties.
+I support parents too who might be finding it a challenge to find the right balance.

 I undertook my Psychotherapeutic Humanistic PG Diploma at the University of Brighton and in practice I draw on theories including person-centred, existential principles and Transactional Analysis.